YosysHQ/picorv32/picosoc/README.md

 SPI master.
 Either set it by writing the corresponding bit in CR1NV once, or by writing it from your device firmware at every bootup.
 (See `set_flash_qspi_flag()` in `firmware.c` for an example for the latter.)

+Note that some changes to the Lattice iCE40-HX8K Breakout Board are required to support the faster configurations: (1) The flash chip must be replaced with one that supports the faster read commands and (2) the IO2 and IO3 pins on the flash chip must be connected to the FPGA IO pins T9 and T8 (near the center of J3).